stavelmashally/stavelmashally/README.md

 Frontend Developer.

-- 👨🏻‍💻 Currently working, learning and growing my skillset in Web development and Data science.
+- 👨🏻‍💻 Currently working, learning and growing my skillset in Web development.
 - 🤝 Open for collaborations in Web development.
 - 😊 Willing to contribute in open source development projects.